njari/njari.github.io/_posts/2025-11-03-transformer-encoding.markdown

- ChatGPT - the well loved and controversial tool that's permeated all online spaces is a a variation on a Transformer (slight).
+ ChatGPT - the well loved tool that's permeated all online spaces is a variation on a Transformer (slight).
  The idea behind Transformers is simple yet powerful - especially coupled with the kind of compute and storage available today.
-We'll skip most of the math except when its easier to understand the math (this happens).
+Although, transformers are complicated arithmetic algorithms, here I try to skip most of the math (except when its easier to understand the math) and build an intuitive view of what's happening.

 Briefly, the transformer is a stack of encoders followed by a stack of decoders.
 Encoders take input and produce a context rich representation of it and decoders use this representation to provide an output.